-Most patients find that the injection provides much-needed pain relief and allows the patient to return to normal activities.
+The injection provides much-needed pain relief and allows patients to return to work and normal activities.

-At Unique Pain Medicine of New York our caring physicians use the most effective treatments to help you live pain free.
+At Unique Pain Medicine of New York City and Brooklyn, our caring physicians use the most effective treatments to help you live pain free.
 We are in network to most health insurance plans and offer same day appointments and treatments.

 Typical Benefits Of Epidural Steroid Injections

 - Reduction in pain, stiffness, weakness, numbness or tingling.

 - Increased effectiveness of physical therapy or other strengthening program.